-Fellowships & Scholars
+Fellowships and Scholars

 Loyola’s national fellowships office assists outstanding Loyola students with obtaining national fellowship and scholarship opportunities on both the undergraduate and graduate level.
 These competitive awards, available to use both in the United States and in other countries, confer unparalleled prestige while providing recipients with priceless educational and cultural experiences.